Grigory Teplov and the Sodomy Case in 18th-Century Russia

 Taking part in the plot brought Teplov to the peak of his career.
 He was appointed to several high government posts, regularly dined with Catherine the Great, and developed reforms for her.

-But already in 1763 his position became shaky again: a loud, scandalous case was opened against him for sodomy.
+But already in 1763 his position became shaky again: a high-profile sodomy case was opened against him.

-Their petition was addressed to the Empress’s office that handled complaints and petitions, headed by Ivan Yelagin.
-After reading it, Yelagin promised to bring the matter to Catherine the Great’s attention — but in practice he preferred to bury it, apparently hoping to avoid a scandal around an influential official.
-For a long time it seemed no one would ever learn about these events, until word of the violence reached Teplov’s wife.
+Their petition was addressed to the Empress’s “complaints cabinet”, headed by Ivan Yelagin.
+He promised to bring the matter to Catherine II’s attention, but in practice preferred to hush it up, probably to avoid a scandal around an influential official.
+For a time it seemed that the story would remain hidden, until Teplov’s wife learned of it.

-Matryona, Teplov’s wife, received a copy of the petition from a relative of one of the victims.
-She was shocked — “in considerable grief and crying” — but then summoned one of the serfs to ask whether it was true.
-Before long, everything also became known to Kirill Razumovsky, although he was probably aware of what was happening already.
+Matryona Teplova received a copy of the petition from a relative of one of the victims.
+She was shaken – “in considerable grief and crying” – and then summoned one of the serfs to ask whether it was true.
+Before long, Kirill Razumovsky also learned of the matter, though he may have known already.

-He also reminded them that those who filed the complaint could face reprisals, because serfs had almost no rights, and investigators and courts usually believed the “master”, not the “servant”.
-Teplov did not so much threaten them as “warn” them, trying to calm things down so the scandal would not spread.
+He also reminded them that those who filed the complaint could face reprisals, because serfs had almost no rights, and investigators and courts were more likely to believe the “master” than the “servant”.
+In his own account, he was not so much threatening them as warning them and trying to stop the case from moving forward.

 “… how did you dare to submit a petition about me to Yelagin?
 You know THE EMPRESS favours me, and I am a useful man, and THE EMPRESS will not want to lose one of her people – and people will always be more likely to believe me than servants. […] And as soon as they take you in for questioning, they will start torturing you; but even if they ask me anything, I will only say that you accused me for nothing – and then they will torture you to death.”